List of Databases and Indexes

 OTA and NTA are the major English-language indices to journal articles and books on biblical topics.
 OTA and NTA each indexes 500 journals as well as many subject-specific books.
 Records include bibliographic data as well as paragraph-length summaries of the journal articles and books they index.

 ProQuest Religion Database provides a wide range of primarily full-text, international journals for diverse religious and spiritual studies, covering formal theological studies of major religions, as well as the most recent trends and scholarly thought.
-Proquest contains over 200 full-text journals, over 150 of which have ongoing full-text.
+ProQuest contains more than 200 full-text journals, over 150 of which have ongoing full-text.
 While there is some overlap with EBSCO databases, you will also find unique search results here.

 Regent graduates are eligible for free access to the Atla Serials religion collection.
 This provides access to more than 300 major religion and theology journals and contains almost 600,000 full-text articles.